Fort Dodge (United States Army Post): History

 Fort Dodge was used to maintain order along the Santa Fe Trail between there and Fort Lyon, Colorado.
-The post was raided by Indians several times, with many horses being stolen and a number of soldiers killed in the raids.
+The post was raided by Native Americans several times, with many horses being stolen and a number of soldiers killed in the raids.
 In a June 1865 raid, the US Army Inspector-General, D. B. Sacket, reported the Indians took every horse at Fort Dodge.
 Corporal Leander Herron received the Medal of Honor for heroism in action about 12 miles from Fort Dodge on September 2 and 3, 1868.

 The first buildings were constructed after the Civil War.
 These generally are believed to have been sod houses for the officers and dugouts for the enlisted men cut into the bank along the Arkansas River, along the south side of the post.
 However, Sean Creevey, a professor at Dodge City Community College, claimed that all the first housing consisted of "dugouts with canvas roofs dug into the bank of the Arkansas River."
 He denied any were built of sod or adobe.

 Later, the dugouts were replaced with wooden and stone buildings.
 In its heyday, up to four companies of troops occupied the post.
 Apparently in its later years only about a dozen men occupied it and their main duty was to provide escorts to protect mail passing through the area.
 In 1882 the post was closed.
 A single custodian was assigned to keep watch over the property.
 A number of buildings were torn down or moved away, but many of the stone buildings remained.

 Dodge City residents worked to have the old fort used for a retired soldiers' home, since most of the buildings were still functional.
 After much work toward that goal, a federal law was enacted in 1889 authorizing the use of the post as a soldiers' home by the State of Kansas.
 In early 1890 the Kansas Soldiers' Home was opened on the site.
 The Soldiers' Home has been maintained at Fort Dodge ever since.
 Numerous improvements have been made through the years and the public can tour part of the site.